domysh/ctfbox/README.md

 After that, restart the docker service.

-Now you can run Oasis using the following command:
+Now you can run CTFBox using the following command:

 ```bash
 sudo python3 start.py start